-That’s not to say that there aren’t pleasant little towns and friendly locals, just that it was basically more of the same in neighboring countries which seemed to us to be both more interesting and more affordable (given our limited time and budget).
+That’s not to say that there aren’t pleasant little towns, beautiful things to see and friendly locals, but that’s equally true in any of the neighboring countries which seemed to us to be both more interesting and more affordable (given our limited time and budget).

 What I Liked: Very normal, despite its perhaps undeserved reputation for being dangerous, indeed I’ve talked or chatted with many who have traveled through and enjoyed it, even some that traveled through Honduras with kids in tow.
 Honestly, Honduras felt more “normal” or “safe and sane” than the next country on my list.